pranith0410/Syntecxhub_Project_LibraryManagementSystem/README.md

 - Data is automatically loaded from the file when the program starts.
 - The `books.txt` file is not included in the repository as it is generated at runtime.

+## 🗂️ Version Control

+This repository uses a `.gitignore` file to exclude auto-generated and compiled files such as:

+- `books.txt` (runtime-generated data file)
+- `*.class` (compiled Java files)

+This ensures that only source code and relevant project files are tracked in version control.

 ## ▶️ How to Run the Project
 1. Make sure Java is installed on your system.
 2. Open terminal or command prompt in the project directory.